-These models can trace their origins back to some of the earliest cooking methods and their relative simplicity makes them a big part of a lot of foodservice operations.
+The origins of this type of commercial pizza oven can be traced back to some of the earliest cooking methods, and their relative simplicity makes them a big part of a lot of foodservice operations.
 Bakers value them because they provide a consistent heat that quickly bakes cookies and gives a beautiful brown crust to breads.
-They're popular in Italian eateries, where they do everything from the obvious – heating pizza – to baking pasta dishes.
+The deck pizza oven is popular in Italian eateries, where they do everything from the obvious – heating pizza – to baking pasta dishes.
 A good steakhouse chef can produce a perfect sirloin in one without having to brown on a griddle then move to a broiler.

 Full-size units will typically have burners both below the deck and above the cooking area, which means complete heating for your foods.
-That gives some models the strength to bake, broil, and roast, and provides all of them the ability to produce perfectly crisp crusts while heating toppings and melting cheese.
+That gives some models the strength to bake, broil, and roast.
+It also provides the pizza deck oven with the ability to produce perfectly crisp crusts while heating toppings and melting cheese.